Detecting Where Effects Occur by Testing Hypotheses in Order: Testing to Detect Effects in Blocks

 \subsubsection{Why might weak control suffice?}

 The simulations and proof above assume that no units in any blocks have treatment effects --- that all null hypotheses are true.
 This is what it means for a procedure to control the FWER ``in the weak sense'' \autocite{hochberg1987multiple}.
-The next section develops conditions for strong FWER control, which holds regardless of which hypotheses are true.
-Yet Conditions~\ref{cond:stopping} and~\ref{cond:valid} on their own may be appropriate for some research settings, and the reasoning is worth making explicit.
+The next section develops conditions for strong FWER control, which hold regardless of which hypotheses are true.
+Yet Conditions~\ref{cond:stopping} and~\ref{cond:valid} alone suffice for some questions.

-A useful point of comparison is the Benjamini--Hochberg procedure \autocite{benjamini1995controlling}, the standard tool for controlling the false discovery rate (FDR) --- the expected proportion of false rejections among all rejections. \textcite{benjamini1995controlling} proved that their procedure controls the FDR at level $\alpha$ regardless of which hypotheses are true and which are false.
-Yet when all null hypotheses are true, every rejection is a false rejection, so FDR equals FWER; the procedure therefore controls the FWER in the weak sense but not in the strong sense.
+Weak FWER control is not a lesser guarantee.
+It is what the Benjamini--Hochberg procedure \autocite{benjamini1995controlling} --- the standard tool for false discovery rate (FDR) control --- provides when every null hypothesis is true.
+The FDR is the expected proportion of false rejections among all rejections, and Benjamini--Hochberg controls it at level $\alpha$ regardless of which hypotheses are true.
+Yet when all null hypotheses are true, every rejection is a false rejection, so FDR equals FWER; the Benjamini--Hochberg procedure therefore controls the FWER in the weak sense but not in the strong sense.
 Researchers accept this because FDR control suits exploratory settings where findings will be validated in follow-up studies.
 The tree-structured approach does not control the FDR (developing such guarantees is beyond the scope of this paper), but it shares with FDR procedures the property that the FWER is controlled at $\alpha$ when all null hypotheses are true.

-The choice among error-rate guarantees depends on the research question. \emph{Does this program work at all?} prioritizes detecting any effect over pinpointing which specific outcomes are affected; weak FWER control suits this goal.
-Because the gate absorbs the entire multiplicity cost, every downstream test runs at nominal $\alpha$ --- power that both strong FWER and FDR methods sacrifice for their broader guarantees. \emph{Which individual outcomes are affected?} --- where each claimed detection must stand on its own --- calls for strong FWER control.
-FDR procedures occupy a middle ground, accepting that the list of discoveries may contain false entries but limiting their proportion.
-For the first question, the tree-structured procedure is a natural fit: the overall test serves as a gate, and Conditions~\ref{cond:stopping} and~\ref{cond:valid} make the weak FWER guarantee explicit.
+The choice among error-rate guarantees depends on the research question.
+The question \emph{does this program work at all?} asks only whether any block has an effect, not which ones.
+The error that matters is a false positive --- claiming an effect when none exists --- and weak FWER control bounds its probability.
+The question \emph{which individual outcomes are affected?} --- the one that motivates this paper --- calls for strong FWER control.
+FDR procedures fall between, controlling the expected proportion of false discoveries, not the chance of even one.